ie3-institute/simona/docs/readthedocs/protocols.md

 #### Participant triggered by primary data

-This activation protocol is used, if the agent is foreseen to only play back externally given, precalculated model results.
+This activation protocol is used, if the agent receives and is required to playback externally given, precalculated model results.

 ![Participant triggered by primary data Sequence Diagram](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/ie3-institute/simona/dev/docs/uml/protocol/ParticipantTriggeredByPrimaryData.puml)